 Sierra Forest Legacy recently organized a coalition-wide effort to create a Conservation Strategy for the Sierra Nevada, as the eleven national forests in the Sierra Nevada have entered the time frame to fulfill their legal requirement to develop new forest plans.
-(Learn more about the National Forest Management Act (NFMA) here, and go to forest plan revision website here).
+This page is the hub for links to sections of the document and related documents.

 Forest plans are legally enforceable management documents which set the planning direction for all natural resources on national forests for the coming 15 to 20 years.
 These plans affect approximately 12 million acres of public lands on 11 national forests in the Sierra Nevada, and represent the best opportunity to comprehensively address climate change as a stressor in this region while securing improved forest and wildlife conservation at the landscape scale.

 Using the Conservation Strategy, we seek to promote forest plans that will address landscape-level conservation strategies for ecosystems and specific terrestrial and aquatic species, incorporating the best interpretations of changing climate adaptation scenarios.
 We will support plans that are tied to robust adaptive management scenarios and respond in a timely manner to feedback from monitoring, and incorporate new scientific understanding as it evolves over the planning period.
 We will also support forest plans that promote diverse economic options that are consistent with ecologically sustainable management and restoration.